Turkish invasion of Cyprus: 1950s

 In the early 1950s, a Greek nationalist group was formed called the Ethniki Organosis Kyprion Agoniston (EOKA, or "National Organisation of Cypriot Fighters").
 Their objective was to break free from the British first, and then to integrate the island with Greece.
 EOKA wished to remove all obstacles from their path to independence, or union with Greece.

 The first secret talks for EOKA, as a nationalist organisation established to integrate the island with Greece, were started under the chairmanship of Archbishop Makarios III in Athens on 2 July 1952.
 In the aftermath of these meetings a "Council of Revolution" was established on 7 March 1953.
 In early 1954 secret weaponry shipments to Cyprus started with the knowledge of the Greek government.
 Lt.
 Georgios Grivas "Digenis", formerly an officer in the Greek army, covertly disembarked on the island on 9 November 1954 and EOKA's campaign against the British forces began to grow.

 The first Turk to be killed by EOKA on 21 June 1955 was a policeman.
-EOKA also killed Greek Cypriot leftists members of the KKK (Cyprus Communist Party).
+EOKA also killed Greek Cypriot leftist members of the KKK (Cyprus Communist Party).
 After the September 1955 Istanbul Pogrom, EOKA started its activity against Turkish Cypriots.

 A year later EOKA revived its attempts to achieve the union of Cyprus with Greece.
 Turkish Cypriots were recruited into the police by the British forces to fight against Greek Cypriots, but EOKA initially did not want to open up a second front against Turkish Cypriots.
 However, in January 1957, EOKA forces began targeting and killing Turkish Cypriot police deliberately to provoke Turkish Cypriot riots in Nicosia, which diverted the British army's attention away from their positions in the mountains.
 In the riots, at least one Greek Cypriot was killed, which was presented by the Greek Cypriot leadership as an act of Turkish aggression.